Special Diets and Nutrition

 Our LPS student population is very diverse — from the range in age of our students (preschool through grade 12), to family traditions, personal background and lifestyle.
 Food choices are made for many different reasons, including cultural, emotional, economical, religious, ethical, environmental and personal health.
 We try very hard to offer a variety of foods from which students can select their meals.
 As a courtesy, our menu includes at least four or more entrée choices every day, including at least two meatless options, as well as several choices of fruits, vegetables, grain and milk.

 If you would like to request a meatless or vegetarian diet for your student, please download a copy of the Medical Statement form or ask your school for a copy.
-Parents may also request lactose-free milk or soy milk, as a substitute for cow’s milk using this same form.
+Parents may also request lactose-free milk or a non-dairy milk substitute using this form.
+LPS purchases USDA approved non-dairy milk substitute with the same nutritional composition as cow’s milk.

 Still have questions?
 Use the Common Questions and Topics above which covers many topics including pork, fish, meatless and vegetarian diets.